 The A2300 and A3300 are the two Ascent blenders without preset functions.
-The A2500 comes with 3 preset functions (Smoothies, Hot Soups, and Frozen Desserts) while the A3500 has 5 (Smoothies, Hot Soups, Frozen Desserts, Dips and Spreads, and Self-Cleaning)
+While the A2500 comes with 3 preset functions (Smoothies, Hot Soups, and Frozen Desserts) while the A3500 has 5 (Smoothies, Hot Soups, Frozen Desserts, Dips and Spreads, and Self-Cleaning).

 Vitamix sometimes refer to its Ascent series as smart system blenders and for good reason.
-They are the only Vitamix blenders with digital timers on their control panel.
+First of all, they are the only Vitamix blenders with digital timers on their control panel.
 You use the digital timer to manually set the time it would take for your customized recipe to blend.
 Once the blending starts, the time begins to count down on the display screen, and the blender shuts down once the specified blending time has ended.

 Container Compatibility and Bluetooth Capability

 The Ascent series are designed to work only with Ascent containers.
 These containers are dishwasher safe and include a 64-ounce blending jar, 20-ounce to-go blending cups, and 8-ounce blending bowls.
-The base of the blenders is designed with a Self-Detect technology that detects the Ascent container placed on it and adjusts its performance, speed, and capability to suit the container.
-The base is also Bluetooth-capable.
+Also, the base of the blenders is designed with a Self-Detect technology that detects the Ascent container placed on it and adjusts its performance, speed, and capability to suit the container.
+Also, and this is a big point, the base is Bluetooth-capable.

-Legacy containers are available in more options and sizes, but they are not dishwasher-safe.
+Legacy containers are available in more options and sizes, however they are not dishwasher-safe.
 Although the dishwasher is not necessary as cleaning is super simple.
-Just fill the container with a good amount of water, add a couple drops of soup and blend.
-The blender base is compatible with all Vitamix containers but is not Bluetooth-capable.
+Just fill the container with a good amount of water, add a couple drops of soap and blend.
+Another noteworthy detail to consider is that the legacy blender base is compatible with all Vitamix containers but is not Bluetooth-capable.

 Vitamix’s blenders are reputed to be powerful and their motors are responsible for this.
 Legacy models are usually fitted with a 2 HP motor which provides adequate power for blending.
 Ascent blenders are more powerful with a 2.2 HP motor.